eric-thelin/junit-single-method-runner/README.md

 When executed, the command above would run the `success` method of the `StubbedTest` class in the `com.example` package.

-In general, the steps required to run a single test method are as follows:
+In general, the steps required to run a single test method using the runner provided by this project are as follows:

-1. Add the code in [src/main](src/main) to your classpath
+1. Add the code in [src/main](src/main) to a source folder of your project
 2. Annotate an empty class with `@RunWith(SingleMethodRunner.class)`
 3. Run the empty class as a JUnit test with the system property `test.method` set to the fully qualified name of the test method that you want to run.